Healthy eating and meal planning

 Take advantage of Diabetes Self-Management Education and Support (DSMES)!

 Ask your healthcare provider (doctor, nurse practitioner [NP], or physician assistant [PA]) to refer you to work with a certified diabetes educator who can help you with a healthy eating plan.
 Medicare and most private health insurance plans will cover DSMES services if you have type 2 diabetes.
-These service cover diabetes education and support provided by a American Association of Diabetes Educators (AADE)-certified diabetes educator.
+These services cover diabetes education and support provided by an American Association of Diabetes Educators (AADE)-certified diabetes educator.
 A diabetes educator is a healthcare professional who specializes in helping people with and at risk for diabetes and related complications to make behavioral changes designed to help them better manage their condition and lead a healthier life.
 DSMES services focus on seven important self-care behaviors that are keys to living a healthy life with type 2 diabetes:

 - Healthy eating

 - Monitoring blood glucose